 If you want a fan with a higher CFM and whisper-quiet operation, a 4-pin fan is a better choice.
 They’re a little more expensive, but they’re well worth it if you want a high-end PC setup.

-You should know that your computer will run at full speed when using this method of connection and may become damaged if you don’t connect properly!
+You should know that your computer will run at full speed when using this connection method and may become damaged if you don’t connect properly!

 To connect 4-Pin fans, follow these steps: